 Sunday School classes are offered for babies through adults.
 Meets on Sundays from 9:15-10:15 am.
-Click here for a list of current classes offered.
+Click here for a list of current classes offered for adults.

 Sunday School teachers volunteer their time to teach adult or children's classes.
 Anyone interested n teaching a children's or youth Sunday School class must go through the volunteer screening process, which includes a criminal background check.
 Classes are taught Sundays from 9:15-10:15 am.

 The tellers count and record the regular offerings and special gifts Zion receives.